-PETER LANDOS, B.ECON., CA NON EXECUTIVE DIRECTOR SINCE MAY 2014
+PETER LANDOS, B.ECON., CA

+NON-EXECUTIVE DIRECTOR SINCE MAY 2014

-Peter is the Chief Operating Officer of the Thorney Investment Group of Companies, which he joined in 2000.
-Prior to joining Thorney, Peter previously worked at Macquarie Bank Limited.
+Peter is the Chief Operating Officer of the Thorney

+Investment Group of Companies which he joined in 2000 having previously worked at Macquarie Bank Limited.
 Peter has extensive business and corporate experience specialising in advising boards and management in mergers and acquisitions, divestments, business restructurings and capital markets.

-Peter is a non-executive director of Adacel Technologies Limited, and a non-executive director of various entities within the Australian Community Media Group including Rural Press Pty Ltd.
+Peter is a non-executive director of Adacel Technologies Limited, Chairman of PRT Company Limited (formerly Prime Media Group Limited) and a non-executive director of various entities within the Australian Community Media Group including 20 Cashews Pty Ltd and Rural Press Pty Ltd.